databricks-industry-solutions/many-model-forecasting/README.md

 To modify the model hyperparameters, directly change the values in [mmf_sa/models/models_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/models/models_conf.yaml) or overwrite these values in [mmf_sa/base_forecasting_conf.yaml](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/mmf_sa/base_forecasting_conf.yaml).

 MMF is fully integrated with MLflow and so once the training kicks off, the experiments will be visible in the MLflow Tracking UI with the corresponding metrics and parameters.
-However, note that foundation models are currently not logged in MLFlow or registered to Unity Catalog.
+During the evaluation, the models are logged and registered to Unity Catalog.

 An example notebook for monthly forecasting can be found in [notebooks/demo_foundation_monthly.py](https://github.com/databricks-industry-solutions/many-model-forecasting/blob/main/notebooks/demo_foundation_monthly.py).